Coarse assembly maps: Isomorphism results

 Therefore we get the analogue of \cite[Cor.~7.3]{hr} under the additional assumption of $Y$ being a finite simplicial complex (instead of a finite-dimensional compact metric space).

 Every complete, simply-connected, non-positively curved Riemannian manifold is coarsely homotopy equivalent to the Euclidean cone over a finite-dimensional sphere.
-Because a finite-dimensional sphere has a finite triangulation, Theorem \ref{wrefiowefwfewfewfewfw} provides a generalization of \cite[Cor.~7.4]{hr}.
+Since a finite-dimensional sphere has a finite triangulation, Theorem \ref{wrefiowefwfewfewfewfw} provides a generalization of \cite[Cor.~7.4]{hr}.

 Because of the Assumptions \ref{wrefiowefwfewfewfewfw}.\ref{ihgioergregregerger} and \ref{wrefiowefwfewfewfewfw}.\ref{gioergjoierg34t334t55} we are not able to apply Theorem \ref{wrefiowefwfewfewfewfw} to cones over arbitrary compact metric spaces.
 In particular, we do not obtain the analogue of \cite[Cor.~8.2]{hr} asserting the coarse Baum--Connes conjecture for all hyperbolic (proper) metric spaces.